haosketch/Horizon-Config-2.0-Release/README.md

 **Evolved from HEAVYPOLY Config.**

-Horizon Config continues the fast, direct Blender workflow established by HEAVYPOLY, updated, Evolved for Blender 5.2 LTS and maintained by Hao / Horizon Workshop.
+Horizon Config continues the fast, direct Blender workflow established by HEAVYPOLY, updated, Evolved for Blender 5.2 LTS and maintained by Hao / Horizon Workshop. for bug reporting https://www.instagram.com/haosketch/ comment in the pinned post

 ## INSTALLATION